Nigeria World Cup kit sells out in minutes as fakes flood Lagos markets

 The decision is sure to fuel the market for counterfeit jerseys.
 Fake versions of the Nigeria kit have been openly on sale in Nigeria for at least a month.

-CNN recently visited the area and found shops selling replica versions of several country's World Cup kits including Brazil and England.
+CNN recently visited a bustling business district of downtown Lagos and found shops selling replica versions of several World Cup kits including Brazil and England.

-The replica jerseys are made in Thailand, one of the sellers told us and were selling for between $20 to $40 depending on the quality, while more lower grades are selling for around $5.
+The replica jerseys are made in Thailand, one of the sellers told us and were selling for between $20 to $40 depending on the quality, while more lower grades can go for around $5.

 Seller Ronke Oni told CNN the anticipation for kits before they were released on Friday fueled demand for the replicas.